1978 World Tour – US: DECEMBER

 carnivals we used to have those carnivals?
 I remember those carnivals we had in

-it cost a quarter to see him.
-These days it’s probably about
+is a man.
+In those days it cost a quarter to see him.
+These days it’s probably

 Thank you.
 This is a song I played at the